Music

 We offer a thriving programme of extra-curricular activities for students of all ages and abilities to participate in.
 An example of what the extended-curriculum programme will look like is outlined below.

-Our rehearsals build towards 4 concerts a year: Autumn, Christmas, Spring and Summer.
+Our rehearsals build towards build towards many performance opportunities throughout the year, both in school and in the local community.
 All pupils are encouraged to participate in both ensembles and as soloists, demonstrating the wealth of talent we have here at the school.

-We also work alongside colleagues in Dance and Drama to stage a whole-school musical at least biennially – we have recently staged hugely successful performances of High School Musical in 2020 and Hairspray in 2018.
+We also work alongside colleagues in Dance and Drama to stage a whole-school musical at least biennially – we have recently staged hugely successful performances of Six in 2023 and Sister Act 2024.
+We are performing Chicago in January 2025.

-Finally, each year we run the SHSSFC Young Musician of the Year competition where students can perform in the Grade 1-3, 4-5 or 6-8 category with an overall winner of each category being declared the SHSSFC Young Musician of the Year.
+Finally, each year we run the SHSSFC Young Musician of the Year competition where students can perform in the Grade 1-3, 4-5 or 6-8 category.
+There are 2 categories: Vocal, and Instrumental, with an overall winner of each category being declared the SHSSFC Young Musician of the Year.

 Useful Links